theianchia/crossover-price-signals/README.md

 By comparing SMA and the current mid-price, we look for `crossovers` which might signal potential momentum as the price rises above or falls below the short-term historical average

+##### Real-time BTC/USDT price data from Binance
+* [KLine/Candlestick Stream](https://binance-docs.github.io/apidocs/spot/en/#kline-candlestick-streams)
+* [Partial Book Depth Stream](https://binance-docs.github.io/apidocs/spot/en/#partial-book-depth-streams)

 ##### Technical Implementation
 * Real-time, low latency `WebSocket` communication is used to consume highly-frequent market data from Binance, whilst minimising overhead when maintaining the persistent connection
 * Data is instaneously processed and written into csv files for further post-analysis

-##### Real-time BTC/USDT price data from Binance
+* The closing price from the 1min KLine stream data is used to calculate the SMA using a 5mins timeframe
+* The mid price is calculated by taking the average of the best bid and the best ask price from the Partial Book
+* Spread Indicator
+  * `BID`: Mid price is closer to the best bid price
+  * `ASK`: Mid price is closer to the best ask price
+  * `NEUTRAL`: Mid price is the equally close to the best bid and the best ask price

-* [KLine/Candlestick Stream](https://binance-docs.github.io/apidocs/spot/en/#kline-candlestick-streams)
+* Crossover Indicator
-* [Partial Book Depth Stream](https://binance-docs.github.io/apidocs/spot/en/#partial-book-depth-streams)
+  * `OVER`: Mid price rises above the SMA
+  * `UNDER`: Mid price falls below the SMA
+  * `NEUTRAL`: Mid price is equal to the SMA

 ### What is Simple Moving Average (SMA)
 * It is a calculation that represents the average over a set of prices within a certain timeframe